600 Central, Wilmette, February 2021. The house is dated to 1893.

 The visit to the shrine begins in the well-stocked gift shop and leads directly outdoors to the dramatization of Jesus at The Last Supper and into the Garden of Gethsemane where Jesus prays.
 This is followed by the 14 traditional Stations of the Cross.
 The visit ends at Jesus’s empty tomb and his appearance to Mary Magdalene.
 Finally there is the dramatic Ascension of the Risen Jesus into Heaven on Mount Olivet.

-The shrine opened in 2011 and added its latest attractions in 2017.
-This is a re-creation of the rock-filled path up Mount Sinai to where Moses has received the 10 Commandments.
+The shrine opened in 2011 and added its latest attraction– namely, a re-creation of the rock-filled path up Mount Sinai to where Moses has received the 10 Commandments –in 2017.

 The Shrine of Christ’s Passion required a decade of planning and over $10 million dollars to build.
 Each setting or station for Christ’s passion has an orientation kiosk.
 Each features the well-known recorded voice of American television journalist Bill Kurtis.
 A push of a button has Mr. Kurtis’s voice over the kiosks’ speakers provide a clear and brief description in English of the sculptures’ scenes followed by a short meditation.